 National Standards for Equipment

-Washington state has been invited to participate on a national committee to develop processes, practices and standards for procurement and management of new equipment.
+Washington state was invited to participate on a national committee to develop processes, practices and standards for procurement and management of new equipment.
 The committee is sanctioned by federal law under PRIIA Section 305.

-Work with the committee will also include the development of standards for fleet management that will be applied to the new locomotives and a trainset to be procured with federal funds for the Amtrak Cascades service.
-The Fleet Management Plan will help ensure the most efficient use of equipment for the corridor and manage maintenance requirements to keep equipment running optimally.
+Work with the committee continues, including the development of standards for fleet management that will be applied to the new locomotives and a trainset to be procured with federal funds for the Amtrak Cascades service.
+The Fleet Management Plan (pdf 1.5mb) will help ensure the most efficient use of equipment for the corridor and manage maintenance requirements to keep equipment running optimally.

 Want to ride the train?
 Visit www.amtrakcascades.com/ to plan a trip, view schedules, and make a reservation.
 For fares and reservations, you can also call 1-800-USA-Rail.